nealcaren/a-century-of-negro-migration/progress.md

 ### Chapter 2
 - Footnotes: Fixed formatting, but need to do roman numerals (RS).
 - Accuracy: Words, punctuation, formatting, and spelling are all correct (RS).
 - Audio: "Region" on page 32 pronounced as "region-chur," unsure of why.
 Proposed change: check to make sure there is not a mispelling of region in the script.
+(RS)
 - Other:

 ### Chapter 3
 - Footnotes: Fixed formatting, but need to do roman numerals (RS).
-- Accuracy:
+- Accuracy: Formatting, spelling, and punctuation accurate (RS)
 - Audio: At 14:49, pronounces "DEE-sist" as "duh-zist."
 Proposed change: more phoenetic spelling i.e. dee-sist.
 At 26:40, "fracas" is mispronounced as "fruh-cah."
 Proposed change: Frak-uss.
+(RS)
 - Other:

 ### Chapter 4